ThreeStones1029/ABLSpineLevelCheck/README.md

 This is the official implementation of the paper "ABLSpineLevelCheck: Localization of Vertebral Levels on Fluoroscopy via Semi-supervised Abductive Learning".

-The workflow of the proposed ABLSpineLevelCheck. (a) The function f contains two neural networks that work in an ensemble strategy. (b) The outputs O from the two neural networks contain the object detection results, respectively. (c) The ensemble module leverages the knowledge base to abduce the pseudo labels. (d) The knowledge base KB includes a set of first-order logical clauses suggested by orthopedic surgeons. (e)(f) The abduced results are sent back to retrain the neural networks.
+The workflow of the proposed ABLSpineLevelCheck. (a) The function f con- tains two neural networks that work in an ensemble strategy. (b) The outputs O from the two neural networks contain the object detection results, respectively. (c) The en- semble module leverages the knowledge base to abduce the pseudo labels. (d) The knowledge base KB includes a set of first-order logical clauses suggested by orthopedic surgeons. (e)(f) The abduced results are sent back to retrain the neural networks.

 ## Abstract
-Deep learning has shown promising results in localizing vetebrae in X-ray images.
-However, in deep learning, data labeling is time-consuming and resource-intensive.
+Deep learning has shown promising results in localizing ver- tebrae in X-ray images.
+However, in deep learning, data labeling is time- consuming and resource-intensive.
 To address this problem, a semi-supervised abductive learning technique called ABLSpineLevelCheck is proposed.
 First, the spine fluoroscopic images without annotation are fed into the networks to estimate their pseudo-labeles of vertebra localization.
-Then, these pseudo labels are abduced by logical reasoning through knowledge base composed of a set of first order logical clauses.
+Then, these pseudo-labels are abduced by logical reasoning through knowledge base composed of a set of first-order logical clauses.
 Finally, the networks are retrained by the abduced results.
-We also propose to incorporate an ensemble method that effectively combines semantic detection of vertebral levels and instance detection.
+We also propose to incorporate an ensemble method that effectively combines semantic detection of verte- bral levels and instance detection.
 Moreover, simulated dataset and the BUU dataset are utilized to boot the robustness of the networks.
-Exhaustive experiments demonstrate the effectiveness of pretraining, ensemble, and logical reasoning modules.
-Furthermore, ABLSpineLevelCheck out-performs traditional deep learning methods and can handle the training scenario in which data are analyzed with few annotation.
+Exhaus- tive experiments demonstrate the effectiveness of pretraining, ensemble, and logical reasoning modules.
+Furthermore, ABLSpineLevelCheck out- performs traditional deep learning methods and can handle the training scenario in which data are analyzed with few annotation

 ## Performance